nikitairl/Fastapi-weather-app/README.md

 ## Usage

-1. Start Celery worker and beat:
+1. Start Redis and after that, start Celery worker and beat by this command:

     ```
     celery --app app.worker.celery_app worker --beat -s celerybeat-schedule --loglevel INFO
     ```
-Also dont forget to start redis.
 2. Start the FastAPI application:

     ```